 For ritzy resorts and Michelin cuisine

 On the sightseeing front, Phuket's Old Town is worth leaving your villa for.
 The colorful Sino-Portuguese style villas and shophouses lining its main street are home to fantastic local restaurants (seek out Michelin-recommended Raya for authentic Phuket fare) and quirky souvenir shops.
 Also free up a day to explore the islets dotting surrounding Phang Nga Bay, where you can expect hidden beaches, seaside BBQs and pristine coral reefs.
+Or, take a ferry ride to Railay Beach, located not too far from Ao Nang and close enough to visit Krabi before returning to Phuket.
 Your Journy trip designer can recommend a reputable tour company.

 Avoid the tumultuous southern beaches if cheeky nightlife isn’t your thing—the further north you go, the classier the crowds get.
 Here you’ll find Trisara, where each secluded villa comes with its own infinity pool, and only guests have access to the resort’s private beach.
 Also up north, Sala Phuket is more wallet-friendly and is fringed by Mai Khao Beach, one of Phuket’s prettiest and least developed stretches of sand.
 Alternatively, opt for an away-from-it-all experience at Six Senses Yao Noi, a luxurious eco-resort on Koh Yao Noi, a 40-minute speedboat transfer away from Phuket’s east coast.